-Table 9 - Connection between Interreg output and result indicators
+Table 6 - Connection between Interreg output and result indicators Detween initer i eg output ana result marcators

-Interreg output indicator Matching Interreg result indicator RCO 83 - Strategies and action plans jointly RCR 79 - Joint strategies and action plans taken developed up by organisations Any combination of: Any or both: RCO 83 - Strategies and action plans jointly RCR 79 - Joint strategies and action plans developed taken up by organisations RCO 84 Organisations cooperating across RCR 104 Solutions taken up or up-scaled by borders after project completion organisations RCO 116 Jointly developed solutions
+Interreg output indicator Matching Interreg result indicator RCO 83 - Strategies and action plans jointly RCR 79 - Joint strategies and action plans developed taken up by organisations Any combination of: RCO 83 - Strategies and action plans jointly developed RCO 84 Organisations cooperating across borders after project completion RCO 116 Jointly developed solutions Any or both: RCR 79 - Joint strategies and action plans taken up by organisations RCR 104 Solutions taken up or up-scaled by organisations

 Second, applicants must set a realistic target value for the result indicator, which they expect to achieve by the end of the project lifetime.
 For each output indicator, the programme has made an assumption about the average result achievement a project can reach, based on the performance framework.
-See Annex 5.4.
+See Annex 0.
 However, each project has its own rationale and setup, and should therefore only use the assumption as a general guidance.
 The baseline is always zero.